lytedev/dotfiles/readme.md

 ![Desktop Screenshot][desktop-screenshot]

 My various configuration files.
-Don't use them directly, just take from them at will.
+Don't use them directly, just take things you like from them at will.
 And don't run this:

 ```
 curl -s -L https://git.lyte.dev/lytedev/dotfiles/raw/branch/master/bin/init-dotfiles | sh